 More organizations are part of the growing trend of BYOD or Bring Your Own Device to work.
 While this policy provides convenience for employees and increases productivity, it also increases the company’s level of risk.
 With so many people using mobile devices to connect with the Internet or intranets, there is a greater possibility of security problems.
 Hackers have managed to enter a company network through the Internet connection on a smartphone.
-To protect the information and data stored on your devices, here are five best practices to follow.
+To protect the information and data stored on your devices, here are five best practices for mobile security in the workplace.

 1. Limit Data Shared